thedigitalchief/thedigitalchief/README.md

   👨🏻‍💻 I am currently seeking internships that will not only provide me with oppurtunities to learn, but also opportunites to apply and leverage my skills in the areas of software development. <br>

-  🔭 I am currently working on <a href="https://landing.chefit.io" title="Chef'it"> Chef'it
- </a> – an online platform that connects home-chefs with diners looking for authentic, affordable homemade food.<br>

-   🤝 I am a highly driven undergradudate working relentlessly to develop things that will impact the world positively. <br>
+  🤝 I am a driven computer science undergradudate at UC Riverside interested in building software that will improve and enable more in people's lives. <br>

-  💡 I am currently developing with full-stack frameworks and technologies.
+  💡 I am currently working with full-stack frameworks and technologies.
 More specifically React, Express, Node, MongoDB, TypScript, Vue, GraphQL, Laravel, & API REST.<br>

-  🏄‍♂️ On a more personal note, I enjoy surfing, tennis, coding, traveling, filming, and cinema. <br></br>
+  🏄‍♂️  I enjoy surfing, tennis, chess, video editing, and cinema. <br>

+    🔭 I am currently working on <a href="https://tokerunner" title="TokeRunner">TokeRunner</a>.
+If you're interested, please feel free to contact me.<br>